zestia/ember-simple-infinite-scroller/README.md

 then the user won't ever be able to load more - because they won't be able to scroll and therefore the `onLoadMore` action will never fire.

-To account for this, you will can display a button for manually loading more...
+To account for this, you can display a button for manually loading more...

 ```handlebars
 <InfiniteScroller @onLoadMore={{action "loadMore"}} as |scroller|>